gnolang/gno/docs/gno-tooling/cli/gnokey.md

 ### `call`

-This subcommand lets you call a public function.
+This subcommand lets you call any exported function.

 ```bash
 # Register